mchorse/reads/content/metamorph-changelog.md

 This is a small patch update which is mostly oriented toward Blockbuster's compatibility, but also has some internal changes and few bug fixes.

+**Compatible** with McLib `1.0.1`.
+It doesn't mean that future versions of McLib would be incompatible, but older versions are most likely incompatible.

 * Added morph sounds (implemented thanks to asanetargoss)
 * Added item stack support to body part system
 * Added morph editor panel API based on McLib's panel base GUI